lcmiles/CS-421-Final-Project/Readme.md

 * Posting text, images, or video
 * Interactions including likes and comments
 * A follower system
+* Groups that users can join and share posts in

 ### You can find the web app hosted at this [link](https://cs-421-final-project-qoeedekjnq-uc.a.run.app/)